Guide to Sources in Education

 Encyclopedia of Education Economics & Finance.
 2 vols.
 2014.

 Aims to help administrators, teachers, students, and economists understand and analyze the behavior of schools, districts, states, and nations through the lens of economics.
-Contains 300-350 signed entries by experts in the field of education.
-Organized alphabetically by topic, and includes a thematic “Reader’s Guide,” which groups related entries by topic.
-Also includes a resources appendix and comprehensive index.
+This volume contains 300-350 signed entries by experts in the field of education and is organized alphabetically by topic.
+It also includes a thematic “Reader’s Guide,” which groups related entries by topic, a resources appendix, and a comprehensive index.

-Contains alphabetical entries in the field of education law, primarily focused on developments since Brown vs. Board of Education of Topeka et al. Entries include citation and cross-references where applicable.
-Work provides a list of entries, reader’s guide, and an index.
+Contains alphabetical entries in the field of education law, primarily focused on developments since Brown vs. Board of Education of Topeka et al. Entries include citations and cross-references where applicable.
+It also provides a list of entries, a reader’s guide, and an index.

 Q. LC4007 .E53 2014

-Encyclopedia of Special Education: A Reference for the Education of the Handicapped and Other Exceptional Children and Adults.
+Encyclopedia of Special Education: A Reference for the Education of Children, Adolescents, and Adults With Disabilities and Other Exceptional Individuals.
 4 vols.
 4th ed.
 2014. (online)